-I am a critical information studies scholar and a current Postdoctoral Fellow at SIAT’s Making Culture Lab.
+I am a critical information studies scholar and was Postdoctoral Fellow at SIAT’s Making Culture Lab (2016-2018).
 I study the connection between memory, knowledge, culture and technology, and I’m interested in how ethnographic material culture knowledge has been produced and circulated using different recording and documentation technologies through time.

 My dissertation research, conducted in the Department of Anthropology at the Smithsonian’s National Museum of Natural History (NMHH), examined the practices of classification and categorization in the museum’s early ethnographic collections.
 I argue that in order to understand and foreground postcolonial approaches to material culture and history, it is necessary to understand how historical epistemologies and technological infrastructures shape our understanding of the past.
 This media history of anthropology is key to understanding how documentation and bureaucracy silently embed certain epistemologies and occlude others.